 The deprivation of our fundamental needs caused by our dysfunction detrimentally impacts our acquisition of self-esteem.
-It is not lost but hidden, undeveloped, subverted by our negative self-perspectives.
-The rediscovery and rejuvenation of self-esteem is an essential component of recovery.
+It is not lost but hidden, undeveloped, and subverted by our negative self-perspectives.
+The rediscovery and rejuvenation of self-esteem are essential components of recovery.
 ReChanneling advocates and utilizes a Wellness Model over the etiology-driven disease or medical model of mental healthcare.
 The Wellness Model emphasizes the character strengths and virtues that generate the motivation, persistence, and perseverance to function optimally through the substantial alleviation of the symptoms of dysfunction.

 Among the integrative approaches utilized in the reacquisition of self-esteem are:

 - Positive personal affirmations and CBT.
 Positive personal affirmations and the cognitive aspect of cognitive-behavioral therapy utilize DRNI, the deliberate, repetitious, neural information input of positive thought and behavior to replace the toxicity generated by our dysfunction.
 Neuroplasticity increases activity in the self-processing systems of the cortex, which counteracts the negative input that threatens self-esteem.
 The behavioral component of CBT involves activities that reinforce the process.

 - Proactive neuroplasticity.
 Our neural network responds to stimuli by transmitting the hormones that sustain and provide us comfort and pleasure.
 Deliberate repetitious stimuli compel neurons to fire repeatedly causing them to wire together.
 The more repetitions, the stronger the new connections.
-Hormonal rewards of comfort and pleasure motivate us to continue the repetitive practice which, over time, reconstruct our brain’s neural pathways.
+Hormonal rewards of comfort and pleasure motivate us to continue the repetitive practice that, over time, reconstruct our brain’s neural pathways.

 - Mindfulness is a state of active, open recognition and acceptance of present realities.
 It is the act of embracing our flaws as well as our inherent character strengths, virtues, and attributes.
 Mindfulness is the key to re-engaging our positive self-properties that constitute healthy self-esteem.